 - Let’s Dance® Starlight Hydrangea (Hydrangea macrophylla LET’S DANCE Starlight ‘Lynn’)

-If you want to change the colors of this beautiful, long-lasting flower in your own garden, we’re going to tell you exactly how to do it.
+If you want to change the colors of this beautiful, long-lasting flower in your garden, we’ll tell you exactly how to do it.
 It involves a bit of fun science and some careful planning.
-One of the unique things about hydrangeas is that they do have the ability to change colors.
-And they do it on their own in nature, but you can manipulate it once you understand how it works.
+One of the unique things about hydrangeas is that they can change colors.
+They do it on their own in nature, but you can manipulate it once you understand how it works.

 How To Change Hydrangea Colors